secretstartups/handbook/business-technology/data-team/how-we-work/planning/index.html.md

 ![Planning Drumbeat](/handbook/business-technology/data-team/how-we-work/planning/Planning_Drumbeat.png) <br>
 [link to original](https://docs.google.com/spreadsheets/d/1hdJqCfDPR-LqTTRBy4JEQ-MbrL-RyNHzXaMzvsGWkSQ/edit#gid=0)

-Milestone naming convention; Milestone FYxx-Qxx-MSxx.
-I.e. FY22-Q02-MS01 <br>
+Iteration Cadence = Data Team <br>
 LT = Leadership Team (`@amiebright`, `@iweeks`, `@dvanrooijen2`, `@nmcavinue`) <br>
 DT = Data team (Product Fusion Team, GTM Fusion Team, BI Platform Team, or Data Platform Team)

 The overall ambition is to **structure** why, when and what we are doing.
 - OKRs will lead to **why**
 - Work breakdown will lead to **what**
-- Milestone planning will lead to **when**
+- Iteration planning will lead to **when**

 This top-down approach is leading, but not fully limited to the way we work.

 ### Goal of the Planning Drumbeat

 The goal of the Planning Drumbeat is to improve our ability to plan and estimate work through better understanding of our velocity.
-During the milestone planning process, we assign [issue points](/handbook/business-technology/data-team/how-we-work/#issue-pointing), which are a good measure of consistency, as milestone over milestone should share an average.
+During the iteration planning process, we assign [issue points](/handbook/business-technology/data-team/how-we-work/#issue-pointing), which are a good measure of consistency so we can calculate issue points per iteration on average.
-Then we pull into the milestone based on when we think we can commit to the work being completed.
+Then we pull into the iteration based on when we think we can commit to the work being completed.
 Then issues are prioritised according to our [standing priorities](/handbook/business-technology/data-team/how-we-work/#standing-priorities).

 This approach has many benefits, including: